 You can always tell if someone doesn’t know how to use their glutes in a deadlift because their lower back will be hyper-extended at the top and their knees will be bent.

 To target the glutes, even more, try the sumo deadlift.
 With a wider stance, you will get more glutes with less hamstrings.
+Or better still, try the Romanian Deadlift, it's heavy on the hamstrings and glutes and works as a great supplementary exercise for the deadlift.

 Finally, we have a secret exercise that I only share with some of my best clients, the belt squat.